LeonidasPapadakis/Digital-Signal-Processing/README.md

 # Digital Signal Processing in Python

 A collection of Python functions for audio and image processing.
-Full documentation can be found in the docstrings within each Python file.
+Full documentation can be found in the docstrings within each file.

 ---

 ## Project contents